johanberntsson/ozmoo/README.md

 ## Status

+Update 2022-Jun-16: Release 10 with MEGA65 support for sound, unlimited dynamic memory and large stack (the stack mod makes it possible to play some lightweight Inform 7 games).

 Update 2021-Nov-28: Release 9 with support for z1, z2 and z7 games.

 Update 2021-Oct-03: Release 8 with MEGA65 speedups, plus optimizations and bugfixes for all platforms.